asmaa505/asmaa505/README.md

 ###

-<p align="left">I'm obsessed with philosophy, music, and programming .
+<p align="center">I'm obsessed with philosophy, music, and programming .
 On a journey of self-growth to be better version of myself</p>

 ###